-After a year-plus inside, the time for “coming out” is finally here — though it’s not as clean a slate as we expected, nor is it as explosive a beginning as we had imagined.
-Instead, this spring, full of so many flowers, is seeing us stumble into yet another New Normal: We’re vaccinated, but wearing masks; we’re seeing people, but with caution; we’re traveling, but wary.
+After a year-plus inside, the time for “coming out” is almost here — though it’s not as clean a slate as we expected, nor is it as explosive a beginning as we had imagined.
+Instead, this spring, full of so many flowers, is seeing us stumble into yet another New Normal: Some of us are vaccinated, but wearing masks; we’re seeing people, but with caution.
 So much has changed, but so much else has not; we want to trust that things are better, but our faith has been shaken, and if it’s misplaced, we stand to lose so much.
 People are starting to go out on dates again and shop for summer clothes that encourage our touch-starved skin to feel, if nothing else, the sun’s warmth.

 There are already expectations that the next few months are going to be one big orgy; everyone is vaxxed and waxed for Shot Girl Summer.
 We’ve all done our workouts, skincare, and virtual therapy diligently for the past year, right?
 The expectation looms large: After all this time, our growth-and-progress-driven society is expecting each of us to emerge from our communal chrysalis as a generation of sparkling Y2K butterflies.
 But, many of us remain the grubby little larvae we’ve always been — still hungry, still empty, still growing.
 If the Instagram meme accounts gaining popularity these days are any indication, this is a collective experience.